NadiaIb/Games-FE/README.md

 View the deployed Website: [GameGeek]()

 ## Features
-• Select from a range of games.
+- Select from a range of games.
-• Sort games by number of votes, ascending or descending order, date or comment counts.
+- Sort games by number of votes, ascending or descending order, date or comment counts.
-• Upvote or downvote games
+- Upvote or downvote games.
-• Comments can be added or deleted
+- Comments can be added or deleted.

 ## Running the project locally
 To run this project locally, you will need to fork this repo or fork as follows: